2011

 None

 Shalizaar’s service was fair and got worse as the place filled up.
 We had to literally get up and nail down the server to get the bill and clear the table.
 They need to add more servers and helpers.
+This trend continued in 2014, avoid this restaurant at peak times, come early or late.

 If we were looking for Persian food, we would definitely have Shalizaar on our short list.
 The place gets packed during peak times, so make a reservation.